sg-crest A Singapore Government Agency Website

 • Real case studies were shared during the presentation and panel discussion, providing participants with valuable insights and practical solutions.

-The session was held via Zoom on 28 June 2024 and was attended by close to 118 participants.
+The session was held via Zoom on 28 June 2024 and was attended by 118 participants.

 View the How to Not Botch a Mediation presentation slides.
 (PDF, 2131 KB)